By Robert Viagas

 1978 The gay-themed revue, Crimes Against Nature, begins a 10-week engagement at the Actors Playhouse in New York.
 Created by the Gay Men's Theatre Collective of San Francisco, the show deals with both current events and more personal homosexual concerns.

 1987 Fred Astaire, one half of Hollywood's Astaire-Ginger Rogers dancing duo, dies today.
-As a Broadway dancer, Astaire appeared on Broadway in such musicals as The Band Wagon, opposite his sister, Adele, and Gay Divorce.
+As a Broadway dancer, Astaire appeared on Broadway in such musicals as The Band Wagon, opposite his sister, Adele Astaire, and Gay Divorce.
 Among the many Hollywood musicals in which he danced opposite Rogers was 1935's "Top Hat."

 2006 The north half of Times Square becomes a construction zone as the building at the corner of 46th Street and Seventh Avenue, which for decades housed a Howard Johnson’s restaurant and the Off-Broadway Duffy Theatre, is torn down and the 1974-vintage TKTS discount ticket booth in Father Duffy Square is dismantled.
 TKTS moves to temporary space in the ground floor of the Marriott Marquis Hotel.
 The landmark statue of George M. Cohan is encased in plywood for the duration.